-CAS 3A Applied Technology in Energy
+CAS ATE: Applied Technology in Energy

 HongKong